AugmenTab/mythic/README.md

 * Talents tabs do not apply active class when first clicking in from elsewhere.
 * Experience Apply buttons are discarding first attempt to alter values, then work correctly afterward.
 * Experience Purchase Price field does not focus coming off the Name field.
 It has to be focused a second time before the focus sticks.
-* Equipping a new armor while one is already equipped updates the character sheet n + 1 times, where n is the number of armors the user has in their inventory.
-This is not so much a bug as it is a quirk of how it updates each armor in turn to unequip them before finally equipping the new armor.
-This may cause unforeseen issues, but as of yet none have been observed.
-In the future, I would like to batch these changes, then update them all at once.

 ## Planned Features and Stretch Goals

 For a real-time record of what I'm working on, you can check the project's [Trello board](https://trello.com/b/y80KFteH/mythic-for-foundry).

+* Vehicle Actor type.
+* Fully functioning Medical page to handle Special Damage.
+* Special ammo builder for weapons, with stats and cost automatically applied to the weapon.
 * Compendia as laid out above.
 * Tooltips for everything.
-* Fully functioning Medical page to handle Special Damage.
-* Vehicle Actor type.
 * A supporting API to handle weapon stat and price calculation using the [Mythic and 100DOS Community Development Tools](https://docs.google.com/spreadsheets/d/1e5gepoZg_IZvupVw-rCKNMz42xMxGlF--oJluaa9Ljo/edit?usp=sharing).
-* Special ammo builder for weapons, with stats and cost automatically applied to the weapon.
 * Add called shots, Clear Target, and Precision Strike.
 * Add dual wielding.
 * Lock nav bar & inventory bar at the top of the Actor Sheet.